HamzaHandanagic/background-jobs-in-dotnet/BackgroundJobs/BackgroundJobs.Hangfire/README.md

 Hangfire in free version offers:

-- Fire-and-Forget Jobs - Fire-and-forget jobs are executed only once and almost immediately after creation.
+- Fire-and-Forget Jobs - Fire-and-forget jobs are executed only once and almost immediately after creation. *Example*: email notifications, reports ...

-- Delayed jobs - Delayed jobs are executed only once too, but not immediately, after a certain time interval.
+- Delayed jobs - Delayed jobs are executed only once too, but not immediately, after a certain time interval. *Example*: reminder notifications, health check ...

-- Recurring Jobs - Recurring jobs fire many times on the specified CRON schedule.
+- Recurring Jobs - Recurring jobs fire many times on the specified CRON schedule. *Example*: Cache Refresh

-- Continuations jobs - are executed when its parent job has been finished.
+- Continuations jobs - are executed when its parent job has been finished. *Example*: Some action will trigger fetching data from an external API, processing the fetched data and saving it to db.

+There are also other options like:

 In Pro version there are:
 - Batches - Batch is a group of background jobs that is created atomically and considered as a single entity.